 My name is Manuela Julien; I am a speech and language therapist, clinical linguist and also language teacher (of Portuguese, my mother tongue).
 I have a particular interest in sociolinguistics and in cognitive processes which play a role in language acquisition in multilinguals.
 After I finished my PhD at Radboud University Nijmegen, I am now employed as a clinical linguist at the Pento Audiologisch Centrum, at Ede, The Netherlands.
 Before my PhD research project, I worked at the ‘Audiologisch Centrum The Hague’, a centre for the diagnostics of hearing, speech and language impairments.

-For my own small entreprise, Clínica Babilónica, I offer courses, workshops, in-company training on the subject of multilingualism and society, language impairments, cultural aspects, etc..
-Together with a colleague, I offer an annual two-day course in diagnosis and treatment of language problems in multilingual children, mostly directed at speech and language therapists.
+From my own small entreprise, Clínica Babilónica, I offer courses, workshops, in-company training on the subject of multilingualism and society, language impairments, cultural aspects, etc..
+Together with a colleague, I offer an two-day course in diagnosis and treatment of language problems in multilingual children, mostly directed at speech and language therapists.

 Why this site?